 Use Local Social Media Advertising (Geotargeting)

+Refining your target audience is a great way to increase small business sales while lowering marketing costs.
+This can be effectively done with geotargeting.
 Geotargeting delivers content to users based on their geographic location.
-It can be very advantageous to use and restrict your ad(s) to your local area.
-It is available on social media such as Facebook Ads, Twitter Ads, LinkedIn Ads, and Snapchat Ads.
+It can be very advantageous to focus and restrict your ad(s) only to people living in your local area.
+After all, no matter what you sell, if you’re a small business dependent upon local traffic, you need to target that demographic specifically.
+Geotargeting is available on social media such as Facebook Ads, Twitter Ads, LinkedIn Ads, and Snapchat Ads.

 Add Structured Data

-Structured data markup uses a short code that is placed in your website code.
-You can create structured data markup code for your business and place it in your site’s code or request your web developer to do so for you.
+Structured data markup uses a shortcode that is placed in your website code.
+You can create structured data markup code for your business and put it in your site’s code or request your web development team to do so for you.

 Pay Attention to Existing Customers & Their Feedback